RoberCast/Multiplying_big_numbers/README.md

 * The limit for numbers that can be multiplied is two numbers of 2000 digits each.
 If either of them has more digits, the application will generate an error.

 ## Demo
 Below are some sample images of the program.
+It was tested on Windows 11 Pro (x64) version 25H2.

 * Example of a solution output via the operating system terminal.